Jump to this Section

 Sometimes there has been insufficient removal of breast tissue beneath the nipple and it remains to protrude after the initial surgery.
 This can occur if only liposuction has been performed or if excision was performed but insufficient tissue removed.
-Revision gynecomastia surgery for this situation will consist of removal of the residual excess tissues so that the nipple will like smooth and flush with the surrounding skin.
-It is important, though, for enough tissue under the nipple to be retained to prevent the production of a crater deformity.
+Revision gynecomastia surgery for this situation will consist of removal of the residual excess tissues so that the nipple will lie smooth and flush with the surrounding skin.
+It is important, though, for enough tissue under the nipple to be retained to prevent a crater deformity.

 Inversion of a previously normal nipple can occur after gynecomastia surgery.
 This tethering of the nipple to underlying structures is due to scar adherence.
 Revision surgery to correct this problem will require surgical release of the tether and then placement of some form of fat tissue (graft or flap) between the nipple and the underlying tissue to serve as a “spacer” so that the problem does not recur.